I am a Mont Ambassador, adventurer and wilderness and landscape photographer based in Tasmania, Australia.

 I started with the venerable Pentax K1000 35mm film camera then moved on to Nikon 35mm film cameras using Fuji Velvia film before stepping up to medium format cameras.
 I had a couple of Mamiya 7 6x7 rangefinder cameras then I bought a Horseman 6x9 view camera.
 This was a magnificent tool to use….but it was a brick!

-Other notable items are a Soto Windmaster stove paired with a Firemaple Petrel G2 pot which is brilliantly windproof and very fast to boil.
+Other notable items are a Soto Windmaster stove paired with a Firemaple Ramen .8L pot which is brilliantly windproof and very fast to boil.

 A little while ago I retired my old Garmin Fenix 5 watch and replaced it with the latest Fenix 8 Amoled watch.
 It baffles me how they squeezed so much incredible technology into such a small space.
 It is a really, really useful bit of kit.